-Winnie Chwang is a Portfolio Manager at Matthews and manages the firm's China Small
+Winnie Chwang is a Portfolio Manager at Matthews.

-Companies, China Discovery and China Dividend Strategies and co-manages the firm's China, China A-Shares, Pacific Tiger and Asia Dividend Strategies.
 She joined the firm in 2004 and has built her investment career at the firm.
 Winnie earned an M.B.A. from the Haas School of Business and received her B.A. in Economics with a minor in Business Administration from the University of California, Berkeley.
 She is fluent in Mandarin and conversational in Cantonese.
-Winnie has been a Portfolio Manager of the Matthews China Fund since 2014, of the Matthews China Small Companies Fund since 2020, of the Matthews Pacific Tiger Fund since 2021, of the Matthews Asia Dividend Fund since 2022, of the Matthews China Active ETF since its inception in 2022, of the Matthews Pacific Tiger Active ETF and Matthews Asia Dividend Active ETF since their inception in 2023, and of the Matthews China Discovery Active ETF since its inception in 2024.
+Winnie has been a Portfolio Manager of the Matthews China Fund since 2014, the Matthews China Small Companies Fund since 2020, the Matthews Pacific Tiger Fund since 2021, the Matthews China Dividend Fund since 2022, the Matthews China Active ETF since its inception in 2022, the Matthews Pacific Tiger Active ETF since its inception in 2023, and the Matthews China Discovery Active ETF since its inception in 2024.